Nina-mvH/data-pipeline-demo/README.md

 do that

 ## Make file edits as needed
 These edits will likely include changing the name of the csv file you want to read and the database url.
+Currently, only a select few data columns are displayed in the flask web application and you can also change what columns you want displayed.
 Consider changing the following:

 ### In make_table.sql
 - update "PPP_table" to the name of your database table (lines 1, 2)